Orange Order asks DUP to use banned sectarian march in negotiations with Theresa May

 It concludes, in block capitals: “HERE WE STAND WE CAN DO NO OTHER.”

-The Orange Order is effectively asking the DUP to use its sudden influence to allow their Protestant members to march from Dumcree church in Portadown through the mainly nationalist area, in spite of the widespread objection that the march is intimidating.
+The Orange Order is effectively asking the DUP to use its sudden influence to allow their Protestant members to march from Drumcree church in Portadown through the mainly nationalist area, in spite of the widespread objection that the parade is intimidating.

-Orange Order members have held protests at Dumcree every Sunday since July 1998 when the parade was banned, and the Portadown lodge has continued to ask permission to march down the Garvaghy Road every week.
+Orange Order members have held protests at Drumcree every Sunday since July 1998 when the parade was banned, and the Portadown lodge has continued to ask permission to march down the Gavaghy Road every week.
 The march is said to celebrate the 1690 Battle of the Boyne.

 At the height of the troubles in Northern Ireland, the UK Government was forced to spend millions on security and draft in hundreds of extra troops to try and combat the tensions caused by inflammatory sectarian marches.